 - National Archives and Records Administration Digitization Guidelines

 Digital preservation is carried out with the primary goal of providing long term access to digital content.
 Digital collections of historic or scholarly significance may be exhibited in our online digital collections and may be shared with other state and national repositories.

-For questions about Digital Preservation and Curation, please contact Pam Mitchem at email@example.com or 828-262-7422.
+For questions about Digital Preservation and Access, please contact Pam Mitchem at email@example.com or 828-262-7422.